 Why do you feel the work of OIED is important?

-Diversity efforts are being talking about more frequently in today’s society but people need to know just what that means and how they can help, because a lot of people still don’t fully understand.
+Diversity efforts are being talked about more frequently in today’s society but people need to know just what that means and how they can help because a lot of people still don’t fully understand.
 OIED helps bridge various audiences together to be able to learn in safe spaces about other cultures, identities and diversity efforts.
 Not only does this office allow these educational moments to take place, but there is also room for community-building to create relationships and appreciate diversity as well.
 No matter how much someone may want to ignore the issue, the truth is, you can’t run from diversity.
 I feel that people should learn now while there are resources available to help adequately educate and room for mistakes.